Kim Newport Band

 on their single You Are No Angel.
 On

-March 3, 1979, Stop, Think was featured at the launch of the Northwestern Health Board's anti-drinking campaign and was a
+March 3, 1979, her first solo single, Stop, Think was featured at the launch of the Northwestern Health Board's anti-drinking campaign and was a

 featured story on RTE's Evening News.
 The song was written by RTE Producer